 1. THE GIRL ON THE TRAIN, by Paula Hawkins.
 (Riverhead) A psychological thriller set in the environs of London.

 1. THE WRIGHT BROTHERS, by David McCullough.
-(Simon & Schuster) The story of the bicycle mechanics from Ohio who ushered in the age of flight.
+(Simon & Schuster) The story of two bicycle mechanics from Ohio who ushered in the age of flight.

 3. BILL O'REILLY'S LEGENDS AND LIES, by David Fisher.
 (Holt) Stories of the American West; a companion volume to the Fox News series.

-5. IT'S A LONG STORY, by Willie Nelson with David Ritz.
-(Little, Brown) The country music star discusses his life, from selling encyclopedias to professional fame.
+8. IT'S A LONG STORY, by Willie Nelson with David Ritz.
+(Little, Brown) The country music star discusses his life's journey, from selling encyclopedias to professional fame.

 Advice, How-To and Miscellaneous

 1. THE LIFE-CHANGING MAGIC OF TIDYING UP, by Marie Kondo.
 (Ten Speed) A guide to decluttering by discarding expendable objects all at once and taking charge of your space.

 2. THE 22-DAY REVOLUTION, by Marco Borges.
 (Celebra) Changing your life through a plant-based diet.

 3. TRIGGERS, by Marshall Goldsmith and Mark Reiter.
 (Crown Business) How to resist the tug of habit and embrace change. (b)